MatthijsReyers/SmartBrute/README.md

 ```

 ### 1.6 Stop
 To tell the SmartBrute object that we are done generating passwords we need to call the `stop()` method.
+This will also tell python to exit so no more code will be executed after this.
 ```python
 SB.stop()
 ```